 A Great Hotel

+"Spent two weeks at the Platanista.
+From check in to check out was great.
+Staff on reception speak good English and were very friendly, room was average size, clean, newly refurbished, would benefit from a fridge instead of a mini bar, and tea and coffee making facilities which we missed for a four star hotel.
+Food in the restaurant was excellent with a good choice, majority of staff were very pleasant and polite and polite.
+You can have pool towels from the reception but there is a charge of 3 euro's a week but you can change them as often as you like.
 Safe behind the reception charge of 15 euro's a week.
 Spacious grounds, two large pools one with a jacuzzi and swim up bar, plenty of sunbeds, one umbrella for every two.
 Across a busy road to a good footpath that takes you into kos town, well lit at night and a pleasant walk ( approx 30 mins into Kos ) It's a change to walk through the marina on the way.
 Bus stop at the bottom of the road runs frequently.
 Beaches not very good, mainly shingle, there are areas of beach with sand where you can hire a sunbed and umbrella 5 euro's a day including 2 bottles of water.
 All in all a good holiday and will return."

 - Travel date: 23rd October 2007

 Excellent Hotel, Excellent Holiday !!